Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

 Your robot will vacuum the designated floors using its infrared sensors, including hardwood and carpet.
 Detecting objects and drop-offs, it will avoid obstacles and more.
 Users enjoy that they don’t need to intervene.

 Featuring a dust box of 0.63 quarts, it might be one of the largest capacities when it comes to robot vacuums.
 Yet, this device’s box is sadly smaller than other products we’ve reviewed.

 Still, its dust box should be large enough for small condos and apartments.
 If you’re cleaning a large home, though, you’ll probably need to empty the box at least once during the cleaning process.
-While emptying it is a fairly simple procedure, it isn’t convenient for most users.

 |Number of Included Attachments||None|